denavit/dynamic_examples/README.md

 - Bolt selection is working.
 Just needs page text.
   - I'd suggest making a comprehensive list of bolts and add them.
 If a student discovers one they need then it can be added to the dropdown.
 I don't see much purpose in allowing custom inputs, partially because I couldn't wrap my head around the logic of how to go about that (granted I may just need more time with it)

+- Can add "onchange='this.form.submit()'" to make page reload upon user input, however it is not smooth and refreshes the page each time.
+Whether there is a way to seamlessly update the page I do not know

 Create class to build HTML output.

 html_str = html_str_generator(indent=6)